carbon-design-system/carbon/packages/styles/docs/sass.md

 so you'll need to provide a fallback.
 This should be the component's default styling and can still rely on the layout tokens by explicitely defining the step.
-For example, a component that, by default, should have a height of `md` but participate in layout contexts would be built in the following way:
+For example, a component that, by default, should have a height of `md` but participate in layout contexts could be built in the following way:

 ```scss
 .my-component {